Haven-13/Haven-Urist/README.md

     baystation12.dmb - 0 errors, 0 warnings

-If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong, or a code issue on the main repo.
-Ask on IRC.

 Once that's done, open up the config folder.
 You'll want to edit config.txt to set the probabilities for different gamemodes in Secret and to set your server location so that all your players don't get disconnected at the end of each round.
 It's recommended you don't turn on the gamemodes with probability 0, as they have various issues and aren't currently being tested, so they may have unknown and bizarre bugs.

 You'll also want to edit admins.txt to remove the default admins and add your own.
 "Game Master" is the highest level of access, and the other recommended admin levels for now are "Game Admin" and "Moderator".
 The format is: